-We are obviously not saying that our experiences above are the norm for Swiss banks.
-But what we are saying is that we have seen too many examples from many reputable banks to trust any bank, Swiss or foreign, or to feel comfortable with storing wealth preservation assets inside the banking system.
+We are obviously not saying that our experiences above are the norm for gold storage Swiss in banks.
+But what we are saying is that we have seen too many examples from many reputable banks to trust any bank, Swiss or foreign, or to feel comfortable with storing gold inside the banking system.

 Gold and silver are wealth preservation assets.
 Therefore, they must not be held within a rotten and massively leveraged financial system.
-Physical gold and silver must be held in the most secure private vaults outside the banking system and with personal access to the metals by the beneficial owner.
+Physical gold and silver must be held in the most secure private, segregated vaults outside the banking system and with personal access to the metals by the beneficial owner.

 It is obviously no use to own a share in one or many 400 oz gold bars.
 Gold investors must have their own bars and preferably of smaller denominations like 100 grams or 1 oz.
 If gold is ever needed as money or barter, 400 ounce or even 1 kilo bars are just too big.